 Starting in the 1970s, British astronomers Fred Hoyle and Chandra Wickramasinghe rekindled interest in panspermia.
 By careful spectroscopic observation and analysis of light from distant stars they found new evidence, traces of life, in the intervening dust.
 They also proposed that comets, which are largely made of water-ice, carry bacterial life across galaxies and protect it from radiation damage along the way.
 One aspect of this research program, that interstellar dust and comets contain organic compounds, has been pursued by others as well.
 It is now widely accepted that space contains the "ingredients" of life.
 This development could be the first hint of a huge paradigm shift.
 But mainstream science has not accepted the hard core of modern panspermia, that whole cells seeded life on Earth.

 Hoyle and Wickramasinghe also broadened or generalized panspermia to include a new understanding of evolution.
 While accepting the fact that life on Earth evolved over the course of about four billion years, they say that the genetic programs for higher evolution cannot be explained by random mutation and recombination among genes for single-celled organisms, even in that long a time: the programs must come from somewhere beyond Earth.
+They would be first incorporated into earthly species by various means of genetic transfer.
 In a nutshell, their theory holds that all of life comes from space.
 It incorporates the original panspermia much as the General Theory incorporates the Special Theory of Relativity.
 Their expanded theory can well be termed "strong" panspermia.

 On a different track, in the early 1970s, British chemist and inventor James Lovelock proposed the theory that life controls Earth's environment to make it suitable for life.
 The theory, which William Golding suggested he call Gaia, has gained a small but growing, sometimes cultish following.
 However, seen from a Darwinian perspective, the Gaia theory looks teleological.
 It is hard to imagine how purposeful Gaian processes that take millions of years could be discovered by trial and error.
 In response to such criticism, Lovelock has retreated slightly from some of his earlier bold claims for Gaia.
 Here we endorse Lovelock's theory at its original strength.
 We propose that Gaian processes are not blindly found and peculiar to Earth, but are pre-existent and universal — life from space brings Gaian processes with it.
 We suggest that Gaian processes are necessary for higher forms of life to emerge and succeed on any planet.